IBM/aihwkit/examples/README.md

 needs additional python packages which can be installed with `pip install -r requirements-examples.txt`.

+## Example 30: [`30_external_hardware_aware_model.py`]
+Example of how to import and perform inference using a model which has been trained in a hardware-aware fashion using an external library (i.e., not the AIHWKIT).

 [Resistive Processing Units]: https://aihwkit.readthedocs.io/en/latest/using_simulator.html#resistive-processing-units
 [Inference and PCM statistical model]: https://aihwkit.readthedocs.io/en/latest/pcm_inference.html